Sutent (sunitinib)

 However, other studies have been more promising.
 One phase II clinical trial involving fifty-three mesothelioma patients who had previously undergone chemotherapy that did not slow disease progression showed some positive effects.

-In this study, 12% of patients had a reduction in tumor size, and 65% saw stable disease.
-Only 22% of the patients saw no benefit.
+In this study, 12% of patients had a reduction in tumor size, 65% saw stable disease, and only 22% saw no benefit.
 Researchers attempted to determine if certain biomarkers could indicate which patients would respond well to Sutent but were unsuccessful.

-They concluded that the drug should be used in mesothelioma patients.
+They concluded that the drug could be used in mesothelioma patients.
 However, more work is necessary to pinpoint biomarkers to help determine which patients will respond favorably to the drug.[3]

 Currently, Sutent may have some value in treating mesothelioma, but not in all patients.
-As researchers discover more about the medication and disease, they hope to identify biomarkers that will indicate who will benefit from treatment with Sutent.
+As researchers discover more about the medication and disease, they hope to identify biomarkers to indicate who will benefit from treatment with Sutent.